-St Margaret Clitherow Catholic Academy is committed to ensuring the safety and wellbeing of all its Children and Young people.
+OLOL CMAT is committed to ensuring the safety and wellbeing of all its Children and Young people.
 Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust 'communication plan' is in place for that child or young person.

-Details of this plan must be recorded in the usual 'paper format' copy given to DSL and then secured in the office; as should a record of any issues relating to the child.
+Details of this plan must be recorded on CPOMS/My Concern, as should a record of any issues relating to the child.